DavidWells/serverless-workshop/_instructor/core-concepts/2-http-dynamic-content/README.md

     Set the response body with the dynamic HTML.

-    Finally remember to set the headers of the response as `'Content-Type': 'text/html'` to return HTML instead of the default `json`
+    Finally, remember to set the headers of the response as `'Content-Type': 'text/html'` to return HTML instead of the default `json`

 6. Deploy the service.